kalabandisandeep/Jira/Jira.md

 ✅ Why companies use it:

-To plan, track, and manage software development work.
+To plan, track, and manage software development work progress.

 To improve visibility of tasks, progress, and priorities across teams.